ptct-Anywhere-fitness/monolith/readme-setup.txt

 Step 4.)
 Production .env file:
 **NOTE: Need to manually place the .env.production file on the repo in /client!!!

+Step 5.)
+GSAP Flip:
+	-Copy the gsap-bonus.tgz file from gsap-shockingly-green\npm-install-this
+	 into /client, and run (from /client):
+> npm install ./gsap-bonus.tgz

 Troubleshooting) If problem with postbuild related to jest:

   Jest Issue with React (client) folder inside the Node main app folder: